tlsnotary/tlsn/crates/examples/basic_zk/README.md

 **What the Verifier Learns:**
 - ✅ The prover is 18+ years old
-- ✅ The birth date is authentic (from the MPC-TLS session)
+- ✅ The birth date is authentic (from the TLS session)

 Everything else remains private.